rashtrakoff/Safe-Remote-Signer/README.md

 A multichain Gnosis Safe transaction signing bot designed for Raspberry Pi deployment.
 This bot monitors pending transactions across multiple blockchain networks and automatically signs them using a secure private key.

+> [!WARNING]
+> Use this remote signer only if you use another wallet (preferably a hardware wallet).
+Goes without saying but make sure you trust the other signer(s).

 ## Features

-- 🔐 **Secure Signing**: Uses private key stored securely in environment variables for transaction signing
+- 🔐 **Secure Signing**: Uses private key stored in environment variables for transaction signing
 - 🌐 **Multichain Support**: Supports multiple chains with a single Safe address
 - 🛡️ **Security Controls**: Built-in deny-list to prevent dangerous operations
 - 🔄 **Automated Monitoring**: Continuous polling for pending transactions and messages